 There have been certain influential thinkers (Marx, Freud, Huxley, and Sagan to name four) who have implied or explicitly stated that any concept of God is merely a fabrication of “wish fulfillment.”
 Although this idea is nothing new and is widely circulated, it none-the-less requires some illogical gymnastics.
-Maybe I am an exception, but if anything, my “wish” would be to live a life of hedonism where I could eat, drink, and be merry, for tomorrow we shall die and disappear into unconscious oblivion with no concern about eternal consequences.
-Why would I wish to be responsible for moral failures and evil intentions, and why on earth would I wish to be held eternally accountable to a God with very high standards?
-This is not what people want to hear, so of course, it is not a very popular message.
-However, the rest of the story is that this stringent God loves us more than we can comprehend, so much that he actually endured the penalty for our going astray.
+Maybe I am an exception, but if anything, my “wish” would be to live a life of hedonism where I could “eat, drink, and be merry, for tomorrow we shall die” and disappear into unconscious oblivion with no concern about eternal consequences.
+Perhaps others have different agendas, but why would I wish to be responsible for moral failures and evil intentions, and why on earth would I wish to be held eternally accountable to a God with very high standards?
+This paradigm is not what people want to hear, so of course, it is not a very popular message.
+However, the rest of the story is that God’s stringent requirements are, ironically, choices that enable us to live a good life, and that God loves us more than we can comprehend, so much that he actually endured the penalty for our going astray.
 So what is the theory?
 Do we wish to be loved to that degree and “God” is the only contrivance we can come up with?